-A sprawling, 85-acre estate set within idyllic countryside just outside of Bridport, Furleigh Estate is one of the largest vineyards in Dorset.
+Furleigh Estate is one of the largest vineyards in Dorset: a sprawling, 85-acre estate set within idyllic countryside just outside of Bridport.
 Of the 22,000 vines growing on the estate’s south-facing slopes, 15,000 are the classic Champagne grapes of Chardonnay, Pinot Noir and Pinot Meunier.
 These are used to produce Furleigh’s award-winning sparkling wines.
 Bacchus and Rondo are also grown to produce fine still wines.

 Just a few miles from Dorset’s Jurassic Coast, Furleigh Estate say it’s the fossil-rich coastal soil that helps to grow their world-class still and sparkling wines.
 You can find them at many of the county’s best restaurants, as well as at pop-up stalls at many local food festivals.